mioxtw/BinanceFuturesZorroPlugin/README.md

 ## Sponsor

-  * You can register new Binance Futures account from [my link](https://www.binance.com/en/futures/ref/38145944 ), and then you can get 10% refund from your transection fee.
+  * You can register new Binance Futures account from [my link](https://www.binance.com/en/futures/ref/38145944 ), and then you can get 10% refund from your transaction fee.
   * You can also sponsor me directly from USDT/BTC/ETH
     * My BTC Address:
       * 3BYVUVfZJTUXWGKsjjucWKdScKTSJRw8Ck